Mr. Tej & His Team of High Mountain Wave Trekking have been most helpful & provided a great inside in to what Nepal has to offer.

 Commerce has been a major occupation in Nepal since early times.
 Being situated at the crossroads of the ancient trans-Himalayan trade route, trading is second nature to the Nepalese people.
 Foreign trade is characterized mainly by import of manufactured products and export of agricultural raw materials.
 Nepal imports manufactured goods and petroleum products worth about US$ 1 billion annually.
 The value of exports is about US$ 315 million.
 Woolen carpets are Nepal's largest export, earning the country over US$ 135 million per year.
 Garment exports account for more than US$ 74 million and handicraft goods bring in about US$ 1 million.
 Other important exports are pulses, hides and skins, jute and medicinal herbs.

-In 2005, a total of 390,000 tourists visited Nepal, making tourism one of the largest industries in the Kingdom.
+tourists visited Nepal, making tourism one of the largest industries in Nepal.
 This sector has been expanding rapidly since its inception in the 1950s, thanks to Nepal's natural beauty, rich cultural heritage and the diversity of sight-seeing and adventure opportunities available.
-At one time, tourism used to be the biggest foreign currency earner for the country.
-Nepal earned over US$ 116 million from tourism in 1995.

 Likewise, permit fee for Kanchanjunga, Lower Dolpa and Gaurishankar and Lamabagar has been fixed at US $ 10 per person per week.
 However, permit fee for Chekampar and Chunchet of Gorkha district (Sirdibas-Lhokpa-Chumling-Chekampar-Nile-Chule) has been fixed at US $ 35 per person for eight days during September to November and US $ 25 per person per eight days during December to August.

 Nepalese entry procedures change frequently.